talhajamal11/talhajamal11/README.md

 ### Hi there, I'm Talha Jamal 👋

-#### I'm a recent graduate of Electrical and Electronic Engineering and am working as a Quantitative Specialist at S&P.
+#### I am a an Electrical and Electronic Engineering graduate, currently working as a Quant at S&P for a Quantitive Research Product called ClariFI, working with Investment Management clients helping them buile their Quantitative Research workflows.

-#### Having worked with Python, C, C++, and SQL within my time at University, I have taken my own initative to learn new programming languages like JavaScript and new frameworks like TensorFlow and Keras in Python.
+#### Having worked with Python, C, C++, and SQL within my time at University, I utilise my skills in coding, machine learning, statistics, and databases to work on quantitative workflows using S&P's Financial Datasets.

 #### &#x1f6e0; Technologies and Tools
 ![](https://img.shields.io/badge/OS-Mac-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)